cosmoscout/csp-vestec/README.md

 2. Create a “TextureRenderNode” node under “Renderer -> TextureRenderNode” and connect them the output port of the previous node
     * (optional): Configure the opacity of the overlay and for the WildFireSourceNode as input the time animation can be enabled and configured using the slider

+## Setup a transfer function for render nodes

+Most render nodes allow setting a transfer function to customize the way data is visualized.
+Users can follow these steps to apply a custom transfer function to the visualization:

+1. Create a "TransferFunctionSourceNode" node under "Sources -> TransferFunctionSourceNode"
+    * (optional) Users can import one of several premade transfer functions to use as a basis by selecting a file from the dropdown next to the "Import" button and then clicking the button
+    * (optional) Users can export the created transfer function by entering a filename into the text field next to the "Export" buttton and then clicking the button.
+The transfer function is appended to the list of importable functions.
+It is saved in the CosmoScout installation directory under `share/resources/transferfunctions/<filename>`
+2. Connect the output port of the "TransferFunctionSourceNode" to the "TRANSFER FUNCTION" input port of a render node
+3. Drag and drop points in the transfer function editor to modify the transfer function.
+The domain of the function corresponds to the range of scalar values in the visualized data
+    * Drag points vertically to change the opacity for the corresponding scalar values
+    * Click anywhere in the editor to create a new point
+4. Click on a point to select it (signified by a thicker white outline).
+If the button at the bottom left of the editor shows a locked lock the selected point's color can be changed using the color picker next to the lock button.
+If the lock button shows an unlocked lock, the point's color will be determined by interpolating between the nearest locked points.
+    * The lock state of a point can be changed by clicking the lock button while the point is selected